 I first discovered pine cone fire starters when I moved into a home with a kiva fireplace in Santa Fe.
-While the cozy warmth of an open fireplace never lost its romance for me, I did come to dread making a fire when I was short on time, stuck with wet wood, or chilled to the bone.
+While the cozy warmth of the open fireplace never lost its romance for me, I did come to dread making a fire when I was short on time, stuck with wet wood, without kindling, and/or chilled to the bone.
 Pine cone fire starters were an inspired natural solution.

 When we ultimately moved to a home where we relied on a wood stove for heat, my enthusiasm for reliable fire starters grew exponentially.

 If you’ve never come home to a cold house and struggled to get an uncooperative log started, bully for you.
 For the rest of us, there’s pine cone fire starters.

 In their simplest iteration, pine cone fire starters are just pine cones dipped in a flammable wax.
 You can use paraffin, soy, palm, or bees’ wax–there are advantages and disadvantages to each.
 (For a lovely little primer on each as they relate to candle-making, click here.)
 I personally prefer beeswax as it is natural, sweet-smelling, and clean burning.
 I also find I need to use far less beeswax than other types of wax: it coats so well (and so thickly!) that you sometimes don’t even need to dip the whole cone!